quintenpalmer/quintenpalmer.github.io/_posts/2023-01-22-learning-audio-metadata-with-ffmpeg.md

 Today the metadata we will be talking about will be data concerning album info, artist info, track info, etc. The data "proper" would be the bits that represent the audio waveform to reproduce for your speakers/headphones/etc. Each audio file will have this metadata inside their file contents.

 A simple way to think of the metadata we will be working with here is as a map of keys to values.
 For all of the text metadata, it could map to [JSON](https://www.json.org/json-en.html), which I'll use to establish a baseline.
-An example of some metadata (exact names of the keys will vary based on the encoding format; we'll cover those exact details in a bit) we hope to see in a given music file would be something like:
+An example of some metadata (exact names of the keys will vary based on the encoding format; we'll cover those exact details in a bit) we expect to see in a given music file would be something like:

 ```JSON
 {